GreatApe42069/dunes-gui/ReadMe.md

 Simplified interface for easy navigation

 ## Requirements
+Create Working Directory: The GUI exe should be saved in a file path you Create:

+`C:\Dunes-GUI`

+Along with blank `.wallet.json` file and a copy of the Dunes acceptable  `.env` file that should be all you need.

+If you already have dunes and doginals client set up, and and are in filepath named `C:\ Doginals-main\Dunes-main` it will recognize current wallet info particularly in that path and it adds your current dunes minting wallet info from your `.wallet.json`, this is for people already minting both.
+For everyone not set up and just running a node and wallet funded with doge you can add your `.wallet.json` key and address in the GUI, and a created directory.

 Active Dunes Node: Before using the Dunes GUI, ensure that you have an active Dunes node running on your system.
 The GUI interacts with the Dunes Protocol through this node.

 Dogecoin: The Dunes Protocol is built on top of Dogecoin, so make sure you have a basic understanding of Dogecoin and its functionalities.

+*Note: It does make commands through operating system dealing with the node.js and dunes and doginals scripts.
+Because of that dependency it flags microsoft defender, so I noticed when I dowloaded file from Github, it got flagged so I had to adjust the windows defender bypass setting to let it through.

 ## Usage
 **Download the Executable: Download the executable file (dunes_gui.exe for Windows) from the provided source.**